close print view

 - Robert O. Derrick, architect

-- 1927, Ford had settled on a plan for his museum.
+- 1927, Henry Ford settled on a plan for his museum.

 - 1928, The design for the museum complex was decided upon and construction began.